camdenboren/chat-script/docs/architecture.md

             ↓
     Pass User Query and Scripts to Chat Model

-<i>Note: History, moderation, and rag-fusion are optional.
-If moderation is enabled and the query is deemed unsafe, stream a refusal response, skip following stages, and remove question from history on further iterations</i>
+_Note: History, moderation, and rag-fusion are optional.
+If moderation is enabled and the query is deemed unsafe, stream a refusal response, skip following stages, and remove question from history on further iterations_

 ## Src Files